Mission Valley, San Diego

 Mission Valley is a wide river valley trending east–west in San Diego, California, United States, through which the San Diego River flows to the Pacific Ocean.
-For planning purposes the city of San Diego divides it into two neighborhoods: Mission Valley East and Mission Valley West.
+For planning purposes the City of San Diego divides it into two neighborhoods: Mission Valley East and Mission Valley West.

 Mission Valley was the site of the first Spanish settlement in California, established in 1769.

-Mission Valley currently serves as an important shopping and entertainment center for San Diego.
+The area currently serves as an important shopping and entertainment center for San Diego.
 Several condominiums and apartments can also be found in the area.